-1202362 AICE MATHEMATICS AND PROBABILITY AND STATISTICS 1 (AS) (NE, HN) Credit: 1.0 Grade: 11 Pre-requisite: Pre-AICE Mathematics 3; level 4 or 5 on Algebra 1 and Geometry EOCs; A's in previous math class Note: must be taken with AP Statistics
+1202362 AICE MATHEMATICS AND PROBABILITY AND STATISTICS 1 (AS) (NE, HN) Credit: 1.0 Grade: 1

+Pre-requisite: Pre-AICE Mathematics 3; level 4 or 5 on Algebra 1 and Geometry EOCs; A's in previous math class

 In this course, students will study topics including the representation of data, permutations and combinations, probability, discrete random variables, and the normal distribution.
-As well as demonstrating skill in the appropriate techniques, candidates will be expected to apply their knowledge in the solution of problems throughout the course and on Paper 6.
+As well as demonstrating skill in the appropriate techniques, candidates will be expected to apply their knowledge in the solution of problems throughout the course and on Papers 1 & 5.
 For all units, knowledge of the content of Cambridge O Level/Cambridge IGCSE Mathematics is assumed.